trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 [Trixi documentation](https://trixi-framework.github.io/Trixi.jl/stable/meshes/unstructured_quad_mesh/).

 Apart from the usual error and timing output provided by the Trixi run, it is useful to visualize and inspect the solution.
-Currently, for solutions on unstrctured quadrilateral meshes, this requires post-processing the Trixi output file(s) using the `Trixi2Vtk` tool and plotting them with [Paraview](https://www.paraview.org/download/).
+Currently, for solutions on unstructured quadrilateral meshes, this requires post-processing the Trixi output file(s) using the `Trixi2Vtk` tool and plotting them with [Paraview](https://www.paraview.org/download/).

 To convert the `.h5` file(s) into VTK format execute the following